Last Train from Gun Hill: Themes

 A key theme of the film is the tragic opposition between natural law and manmade law, originally drawn in Sophocles' Antigone.

 The backstory of the principal characters sees them operating as partner outlaws in the wilds - an effective state of nature.
 Subsequently, Morgan and Belden part ways each choosing to settle down and in their own way exemplify a lawful mode of life.

 Belden is an exemplar of the natural law.
 This is partly conveyed in the manner of Plato's Gorgias, with Belden a natural leader of men who has built his own private fiefdom at Gun Hill.
 He displays Gorgias' virtues in his martial courage, justice and wisdom, though each of these, as with Gorgias, largely serve Belden's own ends: this is the justice of the victor and wisdom of the political operator.
 To this, crucially, is added that view of natural law which begins at home and with one's own (see Stoicism).
 The plot turns on Belden regarding his obligation to protect his son as overriding the positive law of the state.

-For his part, Morgan is a courageous, dutiful marshall of manmade positive law (Kelsen), indeed declaring at one point "I am the law."
+For his part, Morgan is a courageous, dutiful marshal of manmade positive law (Kelsen), indeed declaring at one point "I am the law."
 Morgan attempts to maintain due process throughout, for example seeking approval of his warrants from the corrupt local sheriff, attempting to see the accused, Rick, to a courthouse, and refusing to initiate violence against Belden.
 Yet as Morgan proceeds to enforce the law, he struggles to differentiate his own personal stake in the outcome of his actions, perhaps driving him to overcompensate by even stricter application of the law.
 Compare the "long view" of the corrupt local sheriff, to Morgan's tragic adherence to legal formalism.
 In slavishly holding to process rather than seeking an unofficial resolution, the suggestion is that much greater damage is done to all involved.

 The dynamic is seen in Linda's character arc: describing herself early on as someone who never gave much attention to rules, she finds in Morgan a hero lawman who could save Gun Hill from Belden's abusive control, but in the denouement she surveys the results of Morgan's law enforcement and turns her eyes from him in disappointment.